文件系统

 Julia 1.6

 The dir_target keyword argument was added in Julia 1.6.
-Prior to this, symlinks to nonexistant paths on windows would always be file symlinks, and relative symlinks to directories were not supported.
+Prior to this, symlinks to nonexistent paths on windows would always be file symlinks, and relative symlinks to directories were not supported.

 source